Jordan Evans (American football)

-Jordan Evans (born January 27, 1995) is an American football linebacker for the Seattle Sea Dragons of the XFL.
-He played college football at Oklahoma.
+Jordan Evans (born January 27, 1995) is an American former professional football player who was a linebacker for the Cincinnati Bengals in the National Football League (NFL).
+He played college football for the Oklahoma Sooners.

 College career

-Evans attended and played college football at Oklahoma.
-He contributed from 2013-2016.
+Evans attended and played college football at the University of Oklahoma.
+He contributed from 2013 to 2016.
 On October 3, 2015, against West Virginia, he recorded a fumble recovery, which he took 41 yards for a touchdown.
+In 2016, Evans was named first-team All-Big 12 by the league's coaches and the AP.